MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/design-branding-in-a-mobile-broadband-app.md

 ---
-title: Design branding in a mobile broadband app
+title: Design Branding in a Mobile Broadband App
 description: Design branding in a mobile broadband app ms.date: 10/05/2023
 ---